 The procedure is then over.
 You will no longer be pregnant.
-If you like, the doctor can insert an intrauterine device (IUD) immediately after the procedure.
+If you like, the doctor can insert an intrauterine device (IUD) or a contraceptive implant immediately after the procedure.

 If your blood type is negative, a vaccine will be administered to avoid problems in subsequent pregnancies.
+An information leaflet on Anti-D RH Immunoglobulin can be provided to you if you require more information on this topic.